luxxle/luxxle-core/CLEANUP_README.md

 # Luxxle Cleanup Scripts

-This directory contains scripts to help clean up remaining Brave components from your Luxxle fork.
+This directory contains scripts to help clean up remaining Luxxle components from your Luxxle fork.

 ## Answer to Your Question: Scriptable vs Manual?